2022 Communications Technologies & Support Degree Guide

 |Some College Courses||16.3%|

-This of course varies depending on which communications technologies and support career you choose.
+The education level required is different depending on the communications technologies and support career you are seeking.

 There are a wide variety of careers available to a Communications Technologies major.
 Those with a specialization in animation or film may decide to work for a television or motion picture studio while graphic designers or graphic communications professionals may choose to go into advertising or work as a freelancer.
 A degree within this field will provide graduates with the necessary skills to confidently pursue numerous career paths.